pwncollege/linux-luminarium/man/man-search/DESCRIPTION.md

-You can scroll man pages with the arrow keys (and PgUp/PgDn) and search with `/`.
-After searching, you can hit `n` to go to the next result and `N` to go to the previous result.
-Instead of `/`, you can use `?` to search backwards!
+You can scroll through man pages using the arrow keys, PgUp, and PgDn keys, and search within them using `/`.
+After searching, press `n` to move to the next result and `N` to go to the previous one.
+Alternatively, you can use `?` to search backwards.

-Find the option that will give you the flag by reading the `challenge` man page.
+Discover the option that will give you the flag by reading the `challenge` man page.